From random walks to reaction-diffusion

 The three reactions defining our system are summarized by the figure below.

 Before continuing, we call your attention to a slight difference between the feed and kill reactions.
-In the former reaction, the concentration of A particles increases by a constant quantity in each time step.
-In the latter reaction, the concentration of B particles decreases by a constant factor multiplied by the current concentration of B particles.
+In the feed reaction, the concentration of A particles increases by a constant quantity in each time step.
+In the kill reaction, the concentration of B particles decreases by a constant factor multiplied by the current concentration of B particles.
 If we were using calculus to model this system, then letting [A] and [B] denote the concentrations of the two particle types, we would represent the feed and kill reactions by the following two differential equations:

 Parameters are omnipresent in biological modeling